-- Matches an implementation-defined set of sequences, which should be the same as the set of sequences that may be produced by the p conversion of the fwprintf function.
+- Matches an implementation-defined set of sequences, which should be the same as the set of sequences that may be produced by the \p conversion of the fwprintf function.
 The corresponding argument shall be a pointer to a pointer to void.
 The input item is converted to a pointer value in an implementation-defined manner.
-If the input item is a value converted earlier during the same program execution, the pointer that results shall compare equal to that value; otherwise the behavior of the p conversion is undefined. - n No input is consumed.
+If the input item is a value converted earlier during the same program execution, the pointer that results shall compare equal to that value; otherwise the behavior of the \p conversion is undefined. - No input is consumed.
 The corresponding argument shall be a pointer to signed integer into which is to be written the number of wide characters read from the input stream so far by this call to the fwscanf function.
 Execution of a %n directive does not increment the assignment count returned at the completion of execution of the fwscanf function.
 No argument is converted, but one is consumed.
 If the conversion specification includes an assignment-suppressing wide character or a field width, the behavior is undefined.

 - Matches a single % wide character; no conversion or assignment occurs.
-The % complete conversion specification shall be %%. - If a conversion specification is invalid, the behavior is undefined.290) - The conversion specifiers A, E, F, G, and X are also valid and behave the same as, 14 respectively, a, e, f, g, and x. - 15 Trailing white space (including new-line wide characters) is left unread unless matched by a directive.
+The complete conversion specification shall be %%. - 13 If a conversion specification is invalid, the behavior is undefined.
+293) - 14 The conversion specifiers A, E, F, G, and x are also valid and behave the same as, respectively, $\mathbf{a}$ , $\mathbf{e}$ , $\mathbf{f}$ , $\mathbf{g}$ , and $\mathbf{x}$ . - 15 Trailing white space (including new-line wide characters) is left unread unless matched by a directive.
 The success of literal matches and suppressed assignments is not directly determinable other than via the %n directive.

 - 16 The fwscanf function returns the value of the macro EOF if an input failure occurs before any conversion.
-Otherwise, the function returns the number of input items assigned, which can be fewer than provided for, or even zero, in the event of an early matching failure. - EXAMPLE 1 The call: 17 with the input line:
+Otherwise, the function returns the number of input items assigned, which can be fewer than provided for, or even zero, in the event of an early matching failure. - 17 EXAMPLE 1 The call: